-A major priority for the Emergency Medicine Network (EMNet) is to maintain its unique inventory of emergency departments, or emergency rooms (ERs), in the United States.
+A major priority for the Emergency Medicine Network (EMNet) is to maintain its unique inventory of emergency departments, or emergency rooms (ERs), in the United States through the annual National Emergency Department Inventory (NEDI-USA).
 EMNet has created a smartphone app based on this unique national database.

-EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance to the closest ER anywhere within the United States.
+EMNet findERnow uses the smartphone’s GPS to quickly locate the user’s current location and the distance/driving time to the closest ER anywhere within the United States.

 Find more information about the findERnow app here.

 The Pediatric Emergency Care Coordinator (PECC) Initiative was an EMNet campaign to establish a physician and/or nursing Pediatric Emergency Care Coordinator (PECC) in 100% of Massachusetts EDs by October 2017.
 This initiative additionally aimed to make it easy for ED leadership to establish these PECC roles through web based resources.